Monday – Thursday 9-9 | Friday 9-6 | Saturday 10-5 | Sunday 1-4

 State Education Law allows libraries to appeal to school district voters for community-based funding and changes to the levy.
 An increase in the levy must be presented to school district voters for approval by proposition.

-Last year, 24,421 people attended 1,201 library programs.
-The number of active cardholders rose 13 percent to 12,213.
-Digital content was wildly popular with downloads of ebooks, audiobooks, movies, and TV shows up 31 percent from the previous year.
-Library staff responded to 2,465 reference questions – and, our meeting rooms were used by community groups 474 times.
+Last year, 26,302 people attended 1,032 library-sponsored programs.
+The number of active cardholders was 11,693.
+Digital content remained popular with 56,517 downloads of ebooks, audiobooks, movies, and TV shows.
+Library staff responded to 3,003 reference questions – and, our meeting rooms were used by community groups 1,102 times.

 How do I vote?